Do you know when the U.S. Government collected information about the American population? Do you want information that these records contain?

 Some Key Census Facts!

-Over the course of American history the date for that the census was conducted has changed many, many times.
+Throughout American history, the date for that the census was conducted has changed many, many times.

 Enumerators originally performed their duties on the first Monday in August.
 Subsequent dates then became June 1st and then most recently April 1st, where it is still this date to this very day.